Who

 Tracheal Evolution in Sandhill Cranes

-Sandhill cranes (Grus canadensis ) is among the few bird species that exhibit tracheal elongation.
+The sandhill crane (Grus canadensis ) is among the few bird species that exhibit tracheal elongation.
 Within this species there is substantial size dimorphism between subspecies.
 Jones & Witt 2014 found that the smaller subspecies that undertake longer distance migrations had proportionally longer trachea hypothesized to make smaller birds sound bigger.
 I am interested in assessing the symmetry and strength of sexual dimorphism within sandhill cranes.

 Downward Expansion